Christian Heritage School (Connecticut): History

 Christian Heritage School was founded in Trumbull, Connecticut in 1977.
 It enrolls about 450 students.
 Founded as an independent Christian school, it is not affiliated with a particular church or denomination.
 There are approximately 90 local churches from 36 surrounding towns represented in the student body.
-The elementary and high schools share a building.
-There are separate wings for elementary, middle, and high school.
-There are three additional buildings that serve as high school classrooms, an art studio, and a student life center.
-There are also four faculty residences on campus.

 Academics

 The school is accredited through NEASC (New England Association of Schools and Colleges) since 1985, and is a member of the ACSI (Association of Christian Schools International) since 1977.
-63% of faculty hold a master's degree in their field.
-The average class size is 17 students and it has a 10:1 student to teacher ratio.

 All students attending Christian Heritage School are required to take a Bible class corresponding to their grade level and attend weekly chapel services.
 Graduation requirements are: 3.5 credits of Bible, 4 credits of Math, 4 credits of English, 3 credits of Science, 3 credits of Social Studies, 2 credits of World Language, 3 credits of Electives, and a half credit each of Physical Ed and Health.
 High school students are also required to complete 80 total hours of community service.
 High school students may take up to 16 college-credit courses through Advanced Placement, UConn ECE, Seton Hall University, and Syracuse University.